Azouu/Kajika/README.md

 	$database = $client->DBName;
  ```
 #### 7. Start using Kajika !
-First, ensure that Xampp and Apache are running then start MongoDB service on the command prompt.
+First, ensure that Apache on Xampp is running then start the MongoDB service on the command prompt.
 **Reminder** default on Windows is :
   ```
   C:\"Program Files"\MongoDB\Server\4.0\bin\mongod.exe